-Underlying profit is an unofficial profit calculation that a company may choose to make because it believes that the figure more accurately portrays the actual state of the company’s business than a standard accounting metric such as net profit.
+Underlying profit is an internal profit calculation that a company uses as it more accurately portrays the earnings of the business than a standard accounting metric such as net profit.

-A company may then elect to report the underlying profit figure in the notes accompanying their official financial statements that contain reports of earnings in the precise format as required by law.
-In the United States, it is governed by the Generally Accepted Accounting Principles (GAAP).
+A company may then elect to report the underlying profit figure in the notes accompanying their official financial statements as additional information to their shareholders.
+In the United States, financial statements and notes are prepared using Generally Accepted Accounting Principles (GAAP).
 In the European Union, the governing authority for reporting and publishing official financial statements is the International Financial Reporting Standards (IFRS).

 Canadian companies typically follow the IFRS; however, financial regulatory agencies in Canada provide an exception for Canadian companies that are required to report their financial statements in the U.S.

-- Underlying profit is an unofficial profit calculation that a company may choose to make because it believes that the figure more accurately portrays the actual state of the company’s business.
+- Underlying profit is an internal profit calculation that a company uses as it more accurately portrays the actual earnings of the business.

 - Underlying profit figures are contrasted with statutory profit figures – the number that standard accounting practices require a company to report on its income statement.

-- The calculation of underlying profit aims to eliminate one-off profits or losses that are not likely to regularly recur and that are not part of a company’s day to day business operations.
+- The calculation of underlying profit aims to eliminate one-off gains or losses that are unlikely to reoccur and are not part of a company’s day to day business operations.

 The Underlying Profit Metric – Calculation and Example

-Assume that one year a company decides to sell off one of its major assets – a manufacturing plant – because company executives have decided that the business can operate more efficiently by consolidating all of its manufacturing processes at its main manufacturing facility.
-The sale of such a major asset might put an extra several million – or, depending on the size and nature of the facility, even several hundred million – dollars into the company coffers that year.
+Assume that a company decides to sell off one of its major assets – a manufacturing plant – because company executives believe the business can operate more efficiently by consolidating all of its manufacturing processes at its main manufacturing facility.
+The sale of such a major asset might produce an extraordinarily large gain, which is added to net income.

-Therefore, the company might well choose to calculate an underlying profit figure that excludes the one-time profit from the sale of its manufacturing facility because that income is not representative of the company’s ordinary earnings from its core business operations.
+Therefore, the company might well choose to calculate the underlying profit figure that excludes the one-time profit from the sale of its manufacturing facility, because that would be more representative of the company’s ordinary earnings from its core business operations.